 Different ways to collect customer behavior feedback

-- Surveys – You can conduct regular surveys to poll customers and get an insight into how they think about your business in a true sense.
+- Surveys – You can conduct regular customer satisfaction surveys to poll customers and get an insight into how they think about your business in a true sense.

 - Questionnaires – Sending regular questionnaires to customers can prove a handy tool in knowing how they perceive your brand or how they see your products or service.

 Following up with customers after every interaction is a great practice to get feedback and know exactly how they think about your business.